- Capital – Kathmandu.

-- A land of discovery and unique experiences, Nepal with her rich ancient cultures, dramatic sceneries is the destination for individuals who value an experience that is authentic and mesmerizing.
+- A land of discovery and unique experiences, Nepal with its rich ancient cultures, and dramatic sceneries is the destination for individuals who value an experience that is authentic and mesmerizing.

 - Home to 8 of the 10 highest mountains in the world, Nepal is a hotspot destination for mountaineers, rock climbers and people seeking adventures.
 Nepal is one of the last places on earth where you can spot the Asiatic rhinoceros and the Royal Bengal Tiger.